leafboo/capstone-backend/README.md

 **Todo List**
 1. Make the Login page inaccessible for authenticated users
-2. Make the logout api call
-3. Make code documentation
+2. The JWT tokens should not be valid after the user logs out
-4. When the user logs out, when they login again they should remain in the same page prior to logging out
+3. When the user logs out, when they login again they should remain in the same page prior to logging out

 # User Authentication Documentation